news

 - Equity

-The appointive cabinet base appointments on:
+The appointive cabinet bases its appointments on:

 - God’s vision and missional opportunities in the community, congregation, and the conference.

-- A pastor’s willingness, passion, ability, and track record engaging congregations and the community in faithful collaborative ministry.
+- A pastor’s willingness, passion, ability, and track record of engaging congregations and the community in faithful collaborative ministry.

 The appointive cabinet and the bishop also consider: